Skip to main content

 Overview

-- The ability to reuse and update core components across multiple apps
+• The ability to reuse and update shared components and patterns

-- The ability to customise each app individually
+• The ability to customise the app or integration for your project

 Packages

-The architecture section documents the various shared packages that ship with Blueprint
+The Packages section documents the various published packages that ship with Blueprint

 Queries